VA Loan Calculator

 VA Loan Requirements

 Meeting the eligibility requirements for VA home loans is not as simple as enlisting in the military.
-There are specific military service requirements that must be met.
-Assuming you’ve met the eligibility standards, VA home loan qualification works a bit differently than other mortgage loan programs.

 VA Mortgage Rates

-2024 VA Loan Limits
+2025 VA Loan Limits

 VA eliminated loan limits for homebuyers with full available entitlement in January of 2020.
-Prior to then it was necessary to know the maximum VA loan amount for the area in which you were buying.
+Prior to then, it was necessary to know the maximum VA loan amount for the area in which you were buying.
 If you were purchasing a home above the VA county loan limit, a down payment was required.
 The down payment requirement now only applies if you are using secondary entitlement.

-Secondary entitlement refers to entitlement remaining after using a portion of full entitlement to buy or refinance with a VA loan.
+Secondary entitlement refers to the entitlement remaining after using a portion of the full entitlement to buy or refinance with a VA loan.
 You can have more than one VA loan, but your second VA loan amount must meet loan limit guidelines based on the amount of entitlement remaining on your certificate of eligibility and must be used to purchase a new primary residence.

-Learn more about Tier 2 Entitlement
+>> Learn more about Tier 2 Entitlement

 Calculate a VA Monthly Mortgage Payment

 Enter your home's purchase price, down payment (if any), loan term, and interest rate to calculate a monthly VA loan payment.
-Select whether or not you receive VA disability and if this is your first VA loan for more accurate results.
-Include annual homeowners insurance and property taxes to complete your VA mortgage payment calculations.
+Select whether or not you receive VA disability, and if this is your first VA loan, for more accurate results.
+Include annual homeowners' insurance and property taxes to complete your VA mortgage payment calculations.

 For special circumstances like tier 2 entitlement and refinancing, choose from the following calculators.

-More VA Mortgage Calculators
+More VA Mortgage Calculators:

 Thank You for Your Service